-- Groin Attack: Brennan's idiot classmate, Frigo, is very fond of punching him in the junk.
+- Groin Attack: Brennan's idiot friend, Frigo, is very fond of punching him in the junk.
 It gets old real quick.

-- Jerkass: Frigo, through and through.
-Not least because of all his junk-punching.
+- Jerkass: Frigo, mostly because of all his junk-punching.

 - Leitmotif: "Rock Me Amadeus" plays all the time in the park.

-- Male Gaze: At least one long tracking shot of Lisa P.'s butt while Joel gushes about it in the background.
+- At least one long tracking shot of Lisa P.'s butt while Joel gushes about it in the background.

 - Never Trust a Trailer: From the ads, you'd think this was just another raunchy sex comedy.
 Unfortunately, this probably kept away many people who would have enjoyed it for the melancholy dramedy it is.

-- Parent with New Paramour: Em resents her father for remarrying so quickly after her mother died.
+- Parent with New Paramour: Em resents her father for remarrying so quickly after her mother died, especially since he started dating the other woman while Em's mother was dying of cancer.
 Her stepmother ultimately forces her father to kick Em out.

 - Rouge Angles of Satin: "Satin Lives".
 Em attributes it to "One of those textile worshipping cults, no doubt."

-- Also, there's a ride that's called The Flying Dutchman, inexplicably spelled "The Flighing Dutchman."
+- Also, there's a ride that's inexplicably called The Flying Dutchman, inexplicably spelled "The Flighing Dutchman."